hakaru-dev/hakaru/docs/intro/quickstart.md

 have *x* be a draw from that distribution.
 We then check if *x* is true or false.
 Based on that we either have *y* be a draw from a normal or uniform distribution, and then we return both *x* and *y*.
+Because we are choosing between a normal and a uniform distribution, programs like these are sometimes called *mixture* models.

 Assuming we safe this file to `twomixture.hk` we can sample from it by passing it as an argument to the `hakaru` command.